yaskovdev/blog/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 Difficult to judge about people without scientific research, I am going to rely on my personal sensation here.

 It seems to me that people here are very direct.
 If they like what you are doing they tell it right away.
 If they do not like, they criticize directly.
 Being a direct person myself, I do like this approach.

+TODO: specific sense of humor.
+Interesting books in a store.

 ### Easy To Do Everyday Activities